mindspore.mint.std

 Keyword Arguments

 • correction (int, optional) – The difference between the sample size and sample degrees of freedom.
-Defaults to Bessel’s correction.
-Defaults to 1.
+Default to Bessel’s correction.
+Default 1.

 Returns